IvanFon/super-labeler-action/README.md

 # super-labeler-action

 **This action already has the features and stability for the original use case I wrote it for, and I'm not looking to add to it at this time.
-If you're looking for additional features, there's an active fork at [videndum/super-labeler-action](https://github.com/videndum/super-labeler-action).**
+If you're looking for additional features, there's an active fork at [resnovas/smartcloud](https://github.com/resnovas/smartcloud).** Please see issue #26 for more information.

 A superpowered issue and pull request labeler for Github Actions.